footer-rotate

 Precious Daniels with Literacy Now students

-Literacy Now is a non-profit organization that provides K–2 Reading Intervention literacy programs to low economic communities across Houston ISD and Aldine ISD.
+Literacy Now is a non-profit organization that provides K–2 Reading Intervention literacy tutoring programs to low economic communities across Houston ISD and Aldine ISD.

 I currently assist in both Houston ISD and Aldine ISD in providing reading intervention to students as well as support to other interventionists utilizing the SIPPS Beginning and Extension levels.